 One example of linear interaction is temperature, which is an average over the activity of gas molecules.
 Here, the average is meaningful because of limited interaction between individual variables.

-Linearity is axiomatically defined in § Linear Algebra via Vector space and subspace axioms: linear transformations respect addition and scaling.
+Linearity is axiomatically defined in § Linear Algebra via Vector spaces and ring modules: linear transformations respect addition and scaling.